SOUTH AUSTRALIAN CERTIFICATE OF EDUCATION (SACE)

 - Numeracy – at least 10 credits from a range of Mathematics subjects

-- Personal Learning Plan (10 credits)
+- Personal Learning Plan (10 credits) - completed in year 10

 - Stage 2 (usually Year 12)